sunaku/tork/README.md

   If you wish to add additional functionality atop the default implementation, simply store, redefine, and recall it:

-      default_implementation = Test::Loop::Config.before_each_test
+      default_implementation = Test::Loop.before_each_test

-      Test::Loop::Config.before_each_test = lambda do |test_file, log_file, test_names|
+      Test::Loop.before_each_test = lambda do |test_file, log_file, test_names|
         default_implementation.call test_file, log_file, test_names
         # do something additional ...
       end

-* `Test::Loop::Config.after_each_test` is a lambda function that is executed inside the master process after a test has finished running.
+* `Test::Loop.after_each_test` is a lambda function that is executed inside the master process after a test has finished running.
 It is passed (1) the path to the test file, (2) the path to the log file containing the output of running the test file, (3) a `Process::Status` object describing the exit status of the worker process that ran the test file, (4) the time when test execution began, and (5) how many seconds it took for the overall test execution to complete.

   For example, to display a summary of the test execution results as an on-screen-display notification while also displaying the log file if the test failed, add the following to your configuration file:

-      Test::Loop::Config.after_each_test = lambda do |test_file, log_file, run_status, started_at, elapsed_time|
+      Test::Loop.after_each_test = lambda do |test_file, log_file, run_status, started_at, elapsed_time|
         success = run_status.success?

         title = '%s at %s in %0.1fs' %